faridprogrammer/Checklists/README.md

 Certainly there are excelent websites and apps to find checklists.
 But I needed a simple alternative which can be easily managed.

+# Output

+You can checkout the output of checklists on [check-lists.ir](http://check-lists.ir)

 # Contribute

-You can add your checklist to this repository by adding a markdown file to the `website/content/blog` folder.
+You can add your checklist to this repository by adding a markdown file to the `website/data/json/checklists` folder.
 Your checklist should have the following conditions.

 1. It should be new (Not been mentioned in the repository before)